Cimitero Monumentale di Milano: Crematorium

 The cemetery contains the Crematorium Temple, which was the first crematorium to open in the Western world.
 The crematorium opened in 1876 and was operational until 1992.
 The building is also a columbarium.
 As with other early crematoria in Italy, it was built in Greek Revival architecture.

 Famous graves

-Signals located throughout the cemetery point visitors to several of the most remarkable tombs and monuments.
+Signs located throughout the cemetery point visitors to several of the most remarkable tombs and monuments.
 Some of the persons interred in the cemetery include: